compujuckel/assettoserver-docs/versioned_docs/version-0.0.54/thebeginnersguide.md

 ### Preconfiguration {#preconfiguration}

 For now, we will be using the minimum amount of cars needed for the default traffic settings of AssettoServer.
-**If we wanted to have more player and/or traffic cars we would adjust steps 4 and 6 accordingly.**

 1. Start by navigating to the `Server` tab of Content Manager
    If you do not have this Menu enable it in the Content Manager settings like so: